 An external unit was added outside the amenity building, which opened on 8 July 2016 as a craft hut called Woody's.
 The external unit was later taken over by Teddy Freddy's Barber Hut who opened in October 2019.

 MRH were acquired by MFG in 2018.
 MFG intended to rebrand the forecourt shop to Budgens in summer 2019, with 'Budgens opening soon' signs on the store for a time, but this plan was dropped in favour of a Londis.
+The Londis then received a minor refurbishment in April 2022 with a number of new grab and go options being added to the store.

 Construction started on a Holiday Inn Express hotel in 2019, which was due to open on 29 February 2020 but was pushed back to April 2020.
 It was then further delayed by the COVID-19 pandemic, eventually opening its doors on 4 July 2020.